-The notions of cognitive trust and affective trust generate a relative scale on which the Japanese are placed towards around the middle, seeking balance, but with a slight prefference for the relationship-based kind of trust (affective).
+The notions of cognitive trust and affective trust generate a relative scale on which the Japanese are placed towards around the middle, seeking balance, but with a slight preference for the relationship-based kind of trust (affective).
 Cognitive trust is based on the confidence you have in a person’s accomplishments, skills and reliability, whereas affective trust arises from feelings of closeness and empathy.
-The Japanese will do their best to cultivate a relaxed business environment as they tend to preffer affective trust.
+The Japanese will do their best to cultivate a relaxed business environment as they tend to prefer affective trust.

 Eastern Europeans also value honest partnership.
 As outsourcees, they will always do their best to maintain a good business relationship.
 But in order to stay motivated and productive, they will also need the flexibility and freedom of decision making, regardless of how Japanese bosses invest them with empathic trust.

 Closing the gap:

 If the basic Eastern European criteria are met, invest your business partner with your trust, until you have proof of the opposite.
 Allow your outsourcees to be innovative and try to go that extra mile when it comes to team buildings or business dinners.

 Regarding businesses, on a scale between confrontational and non-confrontational, the Japanese rely heavily on the non-confrontational extreme.
 In Japan, there is a continual struggle to maintain harmony with others, as such, and in relation to their high-context communication style, it is extremely unlikely that they use direct disagreement methods.